awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.BackupRestore.md

    	--apply-immediately
    ```

-## Modifying Native Backup and Restore Option Settings<a name="Appendix.SQLServer.Options.BackupRestore.ModifySettings"></a>
+## Modifying native backup and restore option settings<a name="Appendix.SQLServer.Options.BackupRestore.ModifySettings"></a>

 After you enable the native backup and restore option, you can modify the settings for the option\.
-For more information about how to modify option settings, see [Modifying an Option Setting](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.ModifyOption)\.
+For more information about how to modify option settings, see [Modifying an option setting](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.ModifyOption)\.

-## Removing the Native Backup and Restore Option<a name="Appendix.SQLServer.Options.BackupRestore.Remove"></a>
+## Removing the native backup and restore option<a name="Appendix.SQLServer.Options.BackupRestore.Remove"></a>

 You can turn off native backup and restore by removing the option from your DB instance\.
 After you remove the native backup and restore option, you don't need to restart your DB instance\.

 To remove the native backup and restore option from a DB instance, do one of the following:
 + Remove the option from the option group it belongs to\.
 This change affects all DB instances that use the option group\.
-For more information, see [Removing an Option from an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.
+For more information, see [Removing an option from an option group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.RemoveOption)\.
 + Modify the DB instance and specify a different option group that doesn't include the native backup and restore option\.
 This change affects a single DB instance\.
 You can specify the default \(empty\) option group, or a different custom option group\.
-For more information, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.
+For more information, see [Modifying an Amazon RDS DB instance](Overview.DBInstance.Modifying.md)\.